Kosei Fujita: TMDK (2023–present)

 On January 5, 2023, at New Year Dash!!, Fujita accepted an offer from Sabre to join TMDK.
 On August 13, he declared that he graduated from the Young Lions.
-On November 4, 2024, at Power Struggle, Fujita and Robbie Eagles won the Super Junior Tag League.
-On January 4, 2025, at Wrestle Kingdom 19, the duo won the IWGP Junior Heavyweight Tag Team Championship.
-On June 1, 2025, Fujita defeated YOH to win Best of the Super Juniors, becoming the youngest to ever do so.
+On November 4, 2024, at Power Struggle, Fujita and Robbie Eagles as the "Ichiban Sweet Boys", won the Super Junior Tag League.

+On January 4, 2025, at Wrestle Kingdom 19, the Ichiban Sweet Boys won the IWGP Junior Heavyweight Tag Team Championship, marking Fujita's first title in his career.
+On April 29, 2025 at Wrestling Hizen no Kuni, Ichiban Sweetboys lost their titles to YOH and Master Wato.
+On June 1, 2025, Fujita defeated YOH to win 32nd Best of the Super Juniors tournament, becoming the youngest to ever do so.
+On July 6 at New Japan Soul, Fujita failed to defeat El Desperado for the IWGP Junior Heavyweight Championship.